ichthyosaurus/sailfish-patch/MANPAGE.md

 `-p, --publish-ssh`
   Publish and install patch on your device via SSH

-`-Po, --publish-openrepos`
+`-Po, --publish-openrepos [latest]`
   Wizard for publishing in OpenRepos.
-  (When given 'latest' as argument to `-Po`, the wizard will provide info for updating the entry.)
+(When given `latest` as argument to `-Po`, the wizard will provide info for updating the entry.)

-`-Pm, --publish-patchmanager`
+`-Pm, --publish-patchmanager [latest]`
   Wizard for publishing in PM's online catalogue.
 (See `-Po` for more details.)

 `-S, --optimize-screenshots [ROUNDS]`
   Optimize PNG screenshot files of the current project.
 Optionally specify number of processing rounds for best result (default: 1).

-### Debug Options
+### Templates
-`-R, --check-releases`
-  Load a list of SailfishOS releases from the Internet and compare it to the list of versions currently supported

-`-g, --use-git-apply`
-  Use git-apply(1) instead of patch(1) for applying the patch (see `-i` and `-u`)

 `-eC, --export-config`
   Export CONFIG template